snowdrop/opentracing-tracer/README.md

 ### Set service name

-Set `opentracing.jaeger.serviceName` to the desired name
+Set `opentracing.jaeger.service-name` to the desired name

 ### Define an HTTP collector

-Set `opentracing.jaeger.httpSender.url` to the URL of the Jaeger collector
+Set `opentracing.jaeger.http-sender.url` to the URL of the Jaeger collector

 ### Define a UDP collector

-Set `opentracing.jaeger.udpSender.host` to the host of the Jaeger collector and `opentracing.jaeger.udpSender.port` to the end of the Jaeger collector
+Set `opentracing.jaeger.udp-sender.host` to the host of the Jaeger collector and `opentracing.jaeger.udp-sender.port` to the end of the Jaeger collector

 ### Enable logging of spans

-Set `opentracing.jaeger.logSpans` to `true`
+Set `opentracing.jaeger.log-spans` to `true`

 ### Use a probabilistic sampler

-Set `opentracing.jaeger.probabilisticSampler.samplingRate` to a value between `0.0` (no sampling) and `1.0` (sampling of every request)
+Set `opentracing.jaeger.probabilistic-sampler.sampling-rate` to a value between `0.0` (no sampling) and `1.0` (sampling of every request)

 ### Propagate headers in B3 format (for compatibility with Zipkin collectors)

-Set `opentracing.jaeger.enableB3Propagation` to `true`
+Set `opentracing.jaeger.enable-b3-propagation` to `true`

 ## Advanced cases